-Gay life in Antalya is discreet and largely plays out behind closed doors, on hook-up apps or occasional in the Turkish Baths, and besides one fun gay club, there isn’t much on offer here.
-It seems all the queer locals are headed off to anonymity offered by Gay Istanbul and gay travelers are more drawn to Mykonos, Tel Aviv or Valencia.
-We know when we are not wanted!
+Gay life in Antalya is discreet and largely plays out behind closed doors, on hook-up apps or occasionally in the Turkish Baths, and besides one fun gay club, there isn’t much on offer here.

-While Turkey was long considered one of the most moderate countries in the Middle East with same-sex activity legalized back in 1858, today things are degrading rapidly.
-Gay’s from many Islamic Countries use to be drawn to Turkey but are frequently now turning to places like Gay Bangkok with its simple visa-free policy and lower prices.
+While Turkey was long considered one of the most moderate countries in the Middle East, with same-sex activity legalized back in 1858, today, things are degrading rapidly.
+Gay’s from many Islamic Countries used to be drawn to Turkey but are frequently now turning to places like Gay Bangkok with its simple visa-free policy and lower prices.

-It is difficult to summarise the situation of LGBT rights in Turkey especially give the steady erosion of civil liberties in Turkey following the failed summer 2016 coup attempt – but you should know LGBT activities are still highly taboo – and now banned in Ankara under the pretext of social cohesion.
+It is difficult to summarise the situation of LGBT rights in Turkey especially given the steady erosion of civil liberties in Turkey following the failed summer 2016 coup attempt – but you should know LGBT activities are still highly taboo – and are now banned in Ankara under the pretext of social cohesion.
 Discrimination against queer locals also frequently occurs.
-Sadly this is something we are also seeing in Kuala Lumpur and Jakarta.
+Sadly this is something we also see in Kuala Lumpur and Jakarta.